Bailiffs And High Court Writs (HCEO).

 • The bailiff REFUSED TO EXPLAIN HIS FEES and CHARGES

-Bailiffs frequently charge a fee for elucidating their fees and charges.
-According to the law, bailiffs are obligated to elucidate all fees and expenses in the statutory Notice of Enforcement.
-Failure to do so renders the enforcement invalid, allowing you to pursue legal action for the recovery of the fees under Paragraph 66 of the Tribunals Courts and Enforcement Act 2007 for non-compliance with paragraph 7(1)(2) of the Schedule.
-It is crucial to include a reference to Regulation 3 of the Taking Control of Goods (Fees) Regulations 2014 in your statement of claim, as judges may overlook it otherwise.
-Additionally, you can request a DETAILED ASSESSMENT hearing, enabling the court to scrutinise the bailiff's fees.
-The creditor is invariably required to cover costs on an indemnity basis.
+It's common for bailiffs to charge a fee to explain their fees and charges, but the law is clear-they must explain all fees and disbursements in the statutory Notice of Enforcement.
+If they fail to do so, the enforcement may be invalid, and you have the right to sue for the recovery of the fees under Paragraph 66 of the Tribunals Courts and Enforcement Act 2007 for failure to comply with paragraph 7(1)(2) of the Schedule.
+It's crucial to quote in your statement of claim the operation of Regulation 3 of the Taking Control of Goods (Fees) Regulations 2014; otherwise, judges may overlook it.
+You also have the option to apply for a Detailed Assessment hearing and ask the court to scrutinise their fees.

 • Learn More